Save thousands by improving your credit score

 This will establish a good credit history fast or improve your existing credit history.
 Get more tips for building a credit history here.

-6. Don’t apply for more credit (when no means no),
+6. Don’t apply for more credit (no means no),

 Don’t open a new credit card account.
 Don’t apply for a loan.
 Don’t get a new apartment, and don’t do anything else that’ll cause your credit score and history to be checked for one year.
 It seems bassackwards, but just like a guy becoming interested in you only after you stop being interested in him, banks want you when you don’t want them.